Strategisch Verbindingsinlichtingen Centrum

 and the British GCHQ.

-Although SVIC is basically a military (naval) organisation – operating
+Although SVIC was initially a military (naval) organisation, operating

-it also works for, and provides information to, the Dutch civil intelligence
+it also worked for, and provided information to, the Dutch civil intelligence

-Since 2014 it has been largely absorbed into the newly established
+In 2014 it was absorbed into the newly established

 1914 - 1940

 General Staf, Sectie IV